 Rhythms in Physiology Lab

 The Rhythms in Physiology Lab (RiPL) is a research group dedicated to investigating cyclic patterns in physiology.
-The main representatives from RiPL for rhythmo.me are Dr Pip Karoly, Dr Rachel Stirling and Dr Jodie Naim-Feil.
+The main representatives from RiPL for rhythmo.me are A/Prof Pip Karoly, Dr Rachel Stirling and Dr Jodie Naim-Feil.

-Dr Pip Karoly
+A/Prof Pip Karoly

 Biomedical Engineering at the University of Melbourne.
 Her research is focused on exploring multiday